Innoptech/OpenSTL/README.md

     Write:  1.3 to 4+ times faster
     Read:   1 to 2.3+ times faster
     Rotate: 1 to 12+ times faster
-Note: meshio has no straightfoward way of rotating vertices, so it was not benchmarked for this lib.
+Note: meshio has no straightfoward way of rotating vertices, so it was not benchmarked.
 ![Benchmark Results](benchmark/benchmark.png)

 # Python Usage